 MAILING ADDRESS: 1120 SW 5th Ave, Room 1000, Portland, OR 97204

-Environmental Services continues construction on a project to repair or replace up to 6,800 linear feet, over one mile, of public sewer pipes and manholes in downtown Portland that are in deteriorating condition.
+Environmental Services continues construction on a project to repair or replace more than one mile of public sewer pipes in downtown Portland that are in deteriorating condition.
 Some of the pipes were among the first built in Portland, before the 1880s.
-These improvements will protect water quality, public health, and the environment by reducing the possibility of sewage releases to buildings and streets.
+These improvements will protect reduce the possibility of sewage releases to buildings and streets and help protect the Willamette River watershed.

 This project is part of the larger Downtown-Old Town Sewer Repair Program managed by Environmental Services to assess the condition of and repair the public sewer system serving Downtown and Old Town Portland.
 The program represents millions of dollars in investments.
 Ultimately, these improvements will extend the life cycle of downtown sewer infrastructure by more than 50 years.